Phone Call from a Stranger

 Phone Call from a Stranger is a 1952 American film noir drama directed by Jean Negulesco from a screenplay by Nunnally Johnson, based on the 1950 novelette of the same name by I. A. R. Wylie.
-The film centers on the survivor of an aircraft crash who contacts the relatives of three of the victims he came to know on board of the flight.
+The film centers on the survivor of an aircraft crash who contacts the relatives of three of the victims he came to know on board the flight.
 The story employs flashbacks to relive the three characters' pasts.

 At the 13th Venice International Film Festival, the film earned Negulesco a nomination for the Golden Lion, while Johnson was nominated for the Golden Osella for Best Original Screenplay.

 Plot

 After his wife Jane (Helen Westcott) admits to an extramarital affair, Iowa attorney David Trask (Gary Merrill) abandons her and their daughters and heads for Los Angeles.
 His flight is delayed, and while waiting in the airport restaurant he meets a few of his fellow passengers.
 Troubled alcoholic Dr. Robert Fortness (Michael Rennie), haunted by his responsibility for a car accident in which a colleague, Dr. Tim Brooks (Hugh Beaumont), was killed, is returning home to his wife Claire (Beatrice Straight) and teenage son Jerry (Ted Donaldson), and plans to tell the district attorney the truth about the accident.

 Aspiring actress Binky Gay (Shelley Winters) is hoping to free her husband Mike Carr (Craig Stevens) from the clutches of his domineering mother, former vaudevillian Sally Carr (Evelyn Varden), who looks down on Binky.
 Boisterous traveling salesman Eddie Hoke (Keenan Wynn), who is always ready with a bad joke or a silly idea, shares a photograph of his young, attractive wife Marie (Bette Davis) wearing a swimsuit.
 When a storm forces the aircraft (Douglas DC-3) to land en route, they continue to share their life stories during the unexpected four-hour layover.
 They exchange home phone numbers with the idea that they may one day have a reunion.

 Upon resuming their journey, the aircraft crashes and Trask is one of only three survivors; the other eighteen passengers and crew are killed, including Trask's three acquaintances.
 Trask contacts their families by phone and invites himself to their homes.